black-sliver/evermizer/README.txt

     Fixes the bug that Particle Bomb and Cryo-Blast do not drain Fix atlas glitch:
-    Fixes stat underflow when dying with active stat boosts Money%:
+    Fixes stat underflow when dying with active stat boosts Fix wings glitch:
+    Fixes wings granting invincibility if they "did not work" Money%:
     1 to 2500, Enemies give that % of money
   Exp%: